serg-wdev/lending-next-ts/README.md

 ## Disclaimer

-This is a landing page for entertainment purposes.
-Please gamble responsibly.
-18+ only.
+This is a landing page for entertainment purposes only.